-SED Colombia leased a 32,000 square foot facility in Chia (Cundinamarca), Colombia.
-The center, located near Bogotá, the capital city of Colombia, serves as a sales and administrative office and distribution facility for SEDC.
+SED Colombia previously leased a 32,000 square foot facility in Chia (Cundinamarca), Colombia.
+The center, located near Bogotá, the capital city of Colombia, served as a sales and administrative office and distribution facility for SEDC.
 The lease expired in October 2018.
 The monthly payment was the equivalent of approximately \$9,951.
 On January 1, 2019, SED Colombia entered into a five year lease agreement for a 44,530 square foot facility in Tocancipa (Cundinamarca) to serve as its new sales and administrative office and distribution facility.
-The new monthly payment is the equivalent of approximately \$14,174.
+The monthly payment is the equivalent of approximately \$14,038.
 SEDC continued to rent the Chia facility on a month to month basis until all departments were transferred to the new building.
 All departments vacated the Chia facility by April 30, 2019.

 SEDC also leases office #210 at 14707 South Dixie Highway in Palmetto Bay, Florida.
-The lease expired at the end of March 2019 and was renewed for an additional year for a monthly payment of \$1,378.
-In addition, SEDC rents two apartments in Chia for the use of its two members of its management team based out of Miami, Florida for an aggregate monthly payment of the equivalent of approximately \$908.
-One lease expired at the end of March 2019 and was replaced with a lease on a house in Chia for a monthly payment of approximately \$970, expiring mid-March 2020.
-The other lease expires in mid-July 2019 and will not be renewed.
+The lease expires at the end of March 2020 and the monthly payment is \$1,338.
+In addition, SEDC leases one apartment and one house in Chía for the use of two members of its management team based out of Miami, Florida for an aggregate monthly payment of the equivalent of approximately \$1,304.
+These leases expire in mid-July 2019 and end of March 2020, respectively.
+The apartment with the lease expiring in mid-July 2019 has been replaced with a lease on an apartment in Cajicá for a monthly payment of approximately \$415, expiring mid-July 2020.